 Secondary schools in the area include Hammersmith Academy, Sacred Heart, Latymer Upper, West London Free School, Godolphin & Latymer, and Westside School.

-For pre-school age children, the Beanstalk Montessori Nursery School is rated outstanding by Ofsted.
+For pre-school age children, the Beanstalk Montessori Nursery School is a popular school.

 Hammersmith Riverside’s setting along the Thames is an appealing prospect for buyers and renters.